mvodyanov/blog-pet-project/readme.md

 # About
 This template project contains a lot of different modern frontend technologies.
 Such as
-- webpack 5 (config)
+- webpack 5 (own custom config)
-- webpackdev server
+- Typescript
-- typescript
+- React 17 +
-- react 17
+- Redux Toolkit
 - scss
-- localization with i18n
+- i18n
-- check code style with eslint / stylelint
+- eslint / stylelint
 - BundleAnalyzer
 - Storybook